murtaza-u/lab/k8s/README.md

 * If pods are created manually, they are not managed by the control plane components but solely by kubelet.
 * If a node dies, kubelet running on that node dies as well.
-* Hence kubernetes has no way of rescheduling the pod and is lost forever.
+* Hence, kubernetes has no way of rescheduling the pod and is lost forever.

 ## `matchExpressions` selector